In our study of Malachi chapter three, we will look at the two messengers that were to come and the message that they were to bring.

 Now, God brings up the next charge against the priests and the people.
 They went so far as to say it did no good to serve the Lord and that it would be better to just do their own thing.
 They were looking for material blessings in the here and now instead of the blessing of a relationship with God.
 God can and will bless His people here on earth but the most important blessing is a proper relationship with Him.

-Then those who feared the Lord talked with each other and the Lord listened and heard.
-A scroll of remembrance was written in his presence concerning those who feared the Lord and honored his name.
+Then those who feared ADONAI spoke together; and ADONAI listened and heard.
+A record book was written in his presence for those who feared ADONAI and had respect for his name.

 Then, some of God's people repented and turned back to Him.
 God is faithful and forgave them just as He does with us.
 God has always preserved a remnant of His people.

-'They will be mine,' says the Lord Almighty, 'in the day when I make up my treasured possession.
-I will spare them, just as in compassion a man spares his son who serves him.
-And you again will see the distinction between the righteous and the wicked, between those who serve God and those who do not.'
+"They will be mine," says ADONAI-Tzva'ot, "on the day when I compose my own special treasure.
+I will spare them as a man spares his own son who serves him.
+Then once again you will see the difference between the righteous and the wicked, between the person who serves God and one that doesn't serve him.

 The final answer to the question of why they should serve the Lord is given in this passage.
 On the day of judgment, there will be a separation of the righteous from the wicked.
 The righteous will live with God for all of eternity while the wicked will be doomed to hell.